-After photographer Tony Luciani‘s mother, Elia had an accident, he discovered that she was slowing losing her memories.
+After photographer Tony Luciani‘s mother, Elia had an accident, he discovered that she was slowly losing her memories.
 Struggling with memory loss at an elderly age meant that she needed Tony’s care.
 She could remember memories from her childhood as far back as 70 years, but often forgot what had happened recently.
 While working one day, he chanced upon a creative way to save his mom’s fleeting memories, forever…

 Tony and mom Elia, began collaborating on a photography project where she would pose in between his shots, and he’d often juxtapose her present with a faint childhood memory.
 Although struggling with health issues, this brought a smiles to the mother-son duo, and their collaborations continued.
 Elia would often get bored, and then ask her son to ‘take some pictures,’ making their bond closer than ever.